 I’ve decided that this is the perfect summer recipe.
-Fresh herbs and ripe tomatoes give this pasta sauce a bright rich flavor.
+Fresh herbs and ripe tomatoes give this pasta sauce a bright rich flavor and a true Italian delight.
 Not your typical spaghetti sauce.
 Intact this sauce works amazing with any type of pasta, I chose to pair it with some fresh pasta I made with my KitchenAid Pasta Rollers…those things are amazing.
 Homemade fresh pasta in minutes.
 Nothing quite compares to homemade pasta.
 If you are a pasta lover, they need to be in your kitchen!
 Click here for tutorial on how to use.

 Let me explain why I think this is a perfect summer recipe.
 Every year my mother plants a large garden.
 It usually has a pumpkin plant, zucchini, squash, peppers, maybe some corn, watermelon, and of course tomato plants!
 Home grown tomatoes are amazing.
 Seriously just the richest fresh flavor.
 This is kind of a family garden since we all work on it, planting and weeding.
 Watering and maintaining.
 We end up with so much produce there is plenty to go around.
 Our hundreds of tomatoes are used to can salsa.
 If any of you have ever grown a solid tomato plant, you usually get to the point of endless tomatoes.
 Even with our salsa making we still have tomatoes!
 This recipe requires a fair amount of tomatoes.
 Perfect to use up all those garden tomatoes!